MatthewBisicchia/2DVideoGameTemplate/README.md

 # TwoDVideoGameTemplate

-_**This was developed in a short time period in May 2020, and development was not active since then.
+_**This was developed in a short time period in May 2020- as an entertaining side project- and development was not active since then.
 The most recent commit, however, was only a brief cleanup.**_

 **Please note this is a work in progress on the developer's end.
 It is technically in its very first release, and so therefore it is certainly not as refined as the developer would want.
-Was quickly developed as an entertaining side study.
 However, it can be built upon as is by users.**

 ~